KenKundert/avendesora/doc/advanced.rst

     avendesora browse chase

 In this way you use the URL stored in *Avendesora* rather than trusting a URL link provided by a third party.
-Second, you should auto-type the account credentials using *Avendesora*'s account discovery based on :class:`avendesora.RecognizeURL` (be sure to use :class:`avendesora.RecognizeURL` for websites rather than :class:`avendesora.RecognizeTitle` when configuring account discovery).
-:class:`avendesora.RecogniseURL` will not be fooled by a phishing site).
+Second, you should auto-enter the account credentials using *Avendesora*'s account discovery based on :class:`avendesora.RecognizeURL` (be sure to use :class:`avendesora.RecognizeURL` for websites rather than :class:`avendesora.RecognizeTitle` when configuring account discovery, :class:`avendesora.RecognizeURL` is not fooled by phishing sites).

 .. index::